PaddlePaddle/Research/NLP/NAACL2021-RocketQA/README.md

 ## Copyright and License
 Copyright 2021 Baidu.com, Inc. All Rights Reserved Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Contact Information
+For help or issues using RocketQA, please submit a GitHub issue.
+For other communications related to RocketQA, please contact Yingqi Qu (quyingqi@baidu.com), Jing Liu (liujing46@baidu.com).